athensresearch/ClojureFam/README.md

 # Program Overview

 - "Learners" — those who have minimal Clojure experience — will partner with each other.
 For the first iterations, Learners are expected to have at least one synchronous video call / pair programming session per week with their partner.
 - "Mentors" — those who have experience programming Clojure and mentoring others — will be placed with a pair of Learners.
-Mentors are expected to answer technical and professional questions from the partners asynchronously.
+Mentors are expected to answer technical and professional questions from the Learner partners asynchronously.
+- "School Builders" — those who are dedicating a non-trivial amount of time to "building the school in which to learn".
+School Builders are expected to communicate with Learners and Mentors and use this feedback to help build the program.
 - "Curriculum" — the first cohorts of this program will follow the resources and material in [Onboarding for New Clojurians](https://www.notion.so/Onboarding-for-New-Clojurians-b34b38f30902448cae68afffa02425c1).
 The goals are:
     - Completing 100 problems on 4clojure.
     - Working through Clojure from the Ground Up, completing exercises.
     - Working through Brave Clojure, completing exercises.
+- These goals should be adjusted for more advanced Learners.
-- The program will culminate in the Learners working together to merge a Pull Request addressing an Athens issue tagged "good first issue".
+- The program will culminate in the Learners working together to merge a Pull Request addressing an Athens issue.
+See [Expectations](#expectations) in the case that there are no good issues to work on.
 - Learners are encouraged to blog or Tweet about their experience learning Clojure, so as to get more people interested in the joy of Clojure programming.
 - Learners are encouraged to create and refine Clojure learning material.
-  - Material could be appended to the current markdown file ([example](https://github.com/aphyr/distsys-class)).
+  - Material could be an outline of material learned ([example](https://github.com/aphyr/distsys-class)).
 This content would evolve, each generation adding and refining their own learnings.
-  - Material could be learners making their own Clojure Koans for future learners.
+  - Material could be Learners making their own Clojure Koans for future learners.
   - Material could be video content showing examples of partner learning exercises.
   - Material could be learning maps and guides such as [Onboarding for new Clojurians](https://www.notion.so/athensresearch/Onboarding-for-New-Clojurians-b34b38f30902448cae68afffa02425c1).
   - Ultimately, everyone learns differently.
 A plurality of content that hopefully evolves and builds off of other resources will support the unique learning styles of this world.